 Get the most out of your travel to Austin with discounted training and certification.
 Register for the new and specialty topic training courses and exams you’ve been wanting to complete.

-Did you know that customers have reported 50 percent shorter development times and 43 percent fewer maintenance time after taking NI training courses?
+Did you know that customers have reported 50 percent shorter development times and 43 percent reduction in time spent on code maintenance after taking NI training courses?
 One reason why NIWeek provides the ultimate learning environment is its training and certification opportunities.
 With NI training courses, you can learn recommended techniques to reduce development time and improve application performance and scalability.

 Prove that you have the skills you need to create high-quality applications with NI software platforms and give customers, peers, and employers confidence in your abilities by earning NI professional certifications.
 Many have attributed their improved job prospects, work quality, and project opportunities directly to their certifications.

-Technical sessions offer attendees the opportunity to learn about new technologies, hear how other leaders are transforming their industries and gain best practices to accelerate development.
-Submit your abstract today or start brainstorming with a colleague and come back soon to submit.
-The call for session abstracts closes December 14, 2016.
+Technical sessions offer attendees the opportunity to learn about new technologies, hear how other leaders are transforming their industries, and gain best practices to accelerate development.
+Submit your abstract today or start brainstorming with a colleague and come back soon to submit an abstract.
+The call for session abstracts closes January 31, 2017.

-Dr. Bonnie Ferri, Associate Chair for Academic & Undergraduate Affairs, Georgia Institute of Technology >
+Dr. Bonnie Ferri, Associate Chair for Academic and Undergraduate Affairs, Georgia Institute of Technology >

 Eric van Gemeren, Vice President of R&D, Flowserve >